AppShell

 interface Configuration {

-/** Width of the section: number, string or
+/** Width of the section: number, string, or

 width: AppShellSize | AppShellResponsiveSize;

-** In mobile mode the section always has 100% width and its
+** In mobile mode, the section always has 100% width and its

-** collapsed state is controlled by the `collapsed.mobile`
+** collapsed state is controlled by `collapsed.mobile`

 ** instead of `collapsed.desktop` */